-You have to cut the needed number of pins from the long single-row-headers on your own.
+You have to cut the needed number of pins from the long single-row-headers by yourself.
 Only JP1/JP2/JP3/J7/J6/J17 are needed, but it is recommended to solder the remaining headers as well.
 For more information take a look at the circuit diagram.